kimikoy10/202210cau_tutorial/README.md

 1) Making FeynRules file on spin-1 mediated DM: Implement the Lagrangian Eq.
 (5)
 2) MadGraph: p p to DM DM j (monojet) with the above file (generating events, see cross section)
 3) CalcHEP, amplitude squared: DM DM to u ubar, for example (for the relic density)
-4) MadAnalysis: with the output of item 2) we can see kinematic distributions
+4) MadAnalysis: with the output of item 2) we can see kinematical distributions